aaronleesmith/aaronleesmith.github.io/_posts/2017-06-09-model-predictive-control.markdown

 image: /assets/images/2016/11/Nanodegree.png
 ---

 There are many ways to drive a car -- and I don't mean with your feet.
+This post explores a new method of following and maintaining a trajectory: model predictive control.

 I've explored navigating the Udacity Simulator using a Convolutional Neural Network (CNN), an Unscented Kalman Filter (UKF), and a PID control.

 Each of these approaches has its benefits and biases.
 The CNN approach needs a lot of varied training data and it's easy to overfit on a single track, but it learns by *seeing* the road, which feels like magic.
 My PID control was heavily reliant on finding optimal tuning parameters, which can often be a chore on its own, but the implementation is quite simple.